Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-01.md

 ## Wrap Up

 - What is a library?
 - Why write a library?
-- What is the `prototype`?
-- Why add methods to the `prototype`?
+- Name three JS String methods?

 <!-- > -->